-- 13.16 The Nominated Official must make a decision on the balance of probabilities (i.e. more probable than not) as to whether the Respondent committed the alleged breach/es. - 13.17 If the Nominated Official considers that the Respondent has breached this Policy (Category B Breach), the Nominated Official must then also determine the sanction to be imposed on the Respondent under this Policy. - 13.18 The Nominated Official may impose any one or more of the following sanctions on the Respondent for a Category B Breach: - (a) A formal warning; - (b) A censure; - (c) A written apology from the Respondent to the Complainant or any other specified persons or entities as deemed appropriate by the Nominated Official.
+13.16 The Nominated Official must make a decision on the balance of probabilities (i.e. more probable than not) as to whether the Respondent committed the alleged breach/es.

+- 13.17 If the Nominated Official considers that the Respondent has breached this Policy (Category B Breach), the Nominated Official must then also determine the sanction to be imposed on the Respondent under this Policy. - 13.18 The Nominated Official may impose any one or more of the following sanctions on the Respondent for a Category B Breach: - (a) A formal warning; - (b) A censure; - (c) A written apology from the Respondent to the Complainant or any other specified persons or entities as deemed appropriate by the Nominated Official.
 The Nominated Official may also impose a suspended sanction/s on the Respondent which would remain suspended conditional on the Respondent apologising as directed pursuant to this subclause; - (d) Suspension of the Respondent from ATO activity for a maximum period of four weeks.
-For the avoidance of doubt the suspension may prohibit the Respondent from taking part in any one or more of the following ATO activities: future tennis tournaments, competitions, tours, teams, functions, training or practice sessions, and/or other events conducted or managed under the auspices of an ATO: - (e) A suspended sanction with any conditions attached to the suspended sanction that the Nominated Official deems necessary; and/or - (f) Any other such penalty that the Nominated Official considers appropriate. - 13.19 The Nominated Official shall give its decision as soon as practicable and will deliver a statement of its written reasons (together with information regarding the appeal process) to the following: - (a) the President or nominee of the ATO which established the Tribunal; - (b) the Complainant;

-- (c) the Respondent; and - (d) any other party affected by the decision.
+For the avoidance of doubt the suspension may prohibit the Respondent from taking part in any one or more of the following ATO activities: future tennis tournaments, competitions, tours, teams, functions, training or practice sessions, and/or other events conducted or managed under the auspices of an ATO; - (e) Direct that the Respondent attends counselling, or training, or education programs to address their conduct: - (f) A suspended sanction with any conditions attached to the suspended sanction that the Nominated Official deems necessary; and/or - (g) Any other such penalty that the Nominated Official considers appropriate. - 13.19 The Nominated Official shall give its decision as soon as practicable and will deliver a statement of its written reasons (together with information regarding the appeal process) to the following: - (a) the President or nominee of the ATO which established the Tribunal; - (b) the Complainant; - (c) the Respondent; and - (d) any other party affected by the decision.